mminer/mminer.github.com/_posts/2015-03-10-practical-example-using-python-partials.md

 ---
 layout: post
-title:  "A Practical Example of Using Python Partials"
-date:   2015-03-10
 ---

+# A Practical Example of Using Python Partials

 Python's [partials](https://docs.python.org/3/library/functools.html#partial-objects) are one of those features you're unlikely to encounter during everyday development but which are tremendously useful in the right scenario.
 Here's one of them.